Saudi-US

 narcissism towards Bashar Al-Assad as a ‘fighter’ against ISIS and terrorism

-had to be scrapped off and who better than the vivacious young Prince could
+and the only option to topple ISIS needed a backlash from the Kingdom and had to be scrapped off, and who better than the vivacious young Prince could

 have done it.
 Indeed!